Skip to main content

 • Oral corticosteroids

-Corticosteroids are man-made drugs that closely resemble cortisol, a hormone that your adrenal glands produce naturally.
-They are often referred to by the shortened term “steroids” and taken by mouth.
+Corticosteroids are laboratory-made medicines that closely resemble cortisol, a hormone that your adrenal glands produce naturally.
+They are often referred to by the shortened term “steroids” and are taken by mouth.
 Steroids reduce the production of chemicals that cause inflammation.

 7. S